VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** No body
 - **Return:** id, email, firstname, lastname, birthday, motto, createdAt, updatedAt

+Delete the jwt authentication cookie for the current user.
-Delete and return deleted user profile data without password.
+Delete and return deleted current user profile data without password.
+Automatically selects the current user by his id contained in his authentication cookie.
 Deleting a user does not delete their messages and conversations BUT it will then be impossible to associate these messages with the informations of the deleted user.
-Automatically selects the current user by his id contained in his authentication cookie.

 ## Conversations (& Messages) Routes